xalentis/Stress/README.md

-# Ensemble Machine Learning Model Trained on Combined Public Datasets Generalizes Well for Stress Prediction Using Wearable Device Biomarkers
+# Ensemble Machine Learning Model Trained on a New Synthesized Dataset Generalizes Well for Stress Prediction Using Wearable Device
 Gideon Vos, Master of Philosophy, James Cook University, 2022

 Citations: